Rendering data

 Formatting rules

-- Arrays are rendered using bracket notation (
+- Arrays are rendered using bracket notation in

 - Floating-point values are trimmed of insignificant zeros